zoalst/Speak3D/readme.md

 ## To Do

   - bug in dat.GUI, when default checkbox set outside of gui, updates display correctly but not value(have to double click)
+  - add callback to gui so it logs stuff for save/load
   - enhance dat.GUI
   - ability to reset/clear default params
   - GUI for user uploaded textures and models